Saummmm/OS-chat-app/README.md

 # OS-chat-app

-A multi-client-server transaction app using python and c++
+A multi-client with a server chat app using python and c++